 Positive Behavior Support - 22 Pa.
-Code 711.46
+Code 14.133

-(f) Charter schools and cyber charter schools have the primary responsibility for ensuring that behavior support programs are in accordance with this chapter, including the training of personnel for the use of specific procedures, methods and techniques, and for having a written policy and procedures on the use of behavior support techniques and obtaining parental consent prior to the use of restrictive or intrusive procedures or restraints.

-(h) Subsequent to a referral to law enforcement, for a student with a disability who has a positive behavior support plan, an updated functional behavior assessment and positive behavior support plan shall be required.
+(f) School entities have the primary responsibility for ensuring that positive behavior support programs are in accordance with this chapter, including the training of personnel for the use of specific procedures, methods and techniques, and for having a written policy and procedures on the use of positive behavior management support techniques and obtaining parental consent prior to the use of restraints or intrusive procedures as provided in subsection (c). (h) Subsequent to a referral to law enforcement, for students with disabilities who have positive behavior support plans, an updated Functional Behavioral Assessment and positive behavior support plan shall be required.